 Tours of Iconic Sites

 Get a feel for the days of gladiators and the spectators who cheered them on with a deep-dive tour of the Colosseum, one of the most recognized landmarks of the ancient world.
 Enter the unique and restricted world of Vatican City, where the Pope resides and the business of the Roman Catholic Church takes place.
-Explore the Vatican Museum and the Sistine Chapel, and marvel at St. Peter’s Basilica, the largest church on earth.
+Explore the Vatican Museum and the Sistine Chapel.
+Marvel at St. Peter’s Basilica, one of the most beautiful churches in the world.

 Olive Oil Tasting